COVID-19 recession: United States

-In June 2020, economic analyst Jim Cramer said that the response to the COVID-19 recession has led to one of the biggest transfers of wealth to the ultra-wealthy in modern history.
+The COVID recession increased wealth and racial inequality.
+According to a study, the pandemic drove 8 million Americans into poverty between May and September 2020.
 On 30 July 2020, it was reported that the U.S. 2nd quarter gross domestic product fell at an annualized rate of 33%.

 Latin America

 The recession caused by COVID-19 is expected to be the worst in the history of Latin America.

 Latin American countries are expected to fall into a "lost decade", with Latin America's GDP returning to 2010 levels, falling by 9.1%.

 The amount by which the GDP is expected to fall per country is listed below.

 Other sources may expect different figures.

 In Panama, COVID-19 is expected to subtract US$5.8 billion from Panama's GDP.
-Aiding Chile's downfall is reduced demand for copper from the US and China due to COVID-19.
+Aiding Chile's downfall is reduced demand for copper from the US and China, and an increase in price volatility, as consequences of the COVID-19 pandemic.

 Asia-Pacific

 Australia

 Australia before the recession was suffering from an unusually severe and expensive bushfire season which damaged the economy and domestic trade routes.
 Not only that, but Australia had experienced significant slowdown in their economic growth, with economists in late 2019 saying that Australia was 'teetering on the edge of a recession'.
 As a result of this and the effects of the recession, analysts in Australia expected a deep recession with at least 10.0% of the able working population becoming unemployed according to the Australian treasury and at least a 6.7% GDP retraction according to the IMF.
 In April 2020, a water consultant predicted a shortage of rice and other staples during the pandemic unless farmers' water allocations were changed.

 The unemployment level of 5.1% was projected to rise to a 25-year high of 10.0%, according to Treasury data released in April 2020.
 The JobSeeker Payment unemployment benefit had an A$550 per fortnight Coronavirus Supplement added to it from April to September, when it reduced to A$250, then to A$150 after 31 December.
 The Supplement ceased on 31 March 2021.

-As of April 2020, up to a million people have been laid off due to effects of the recession.
-Over 280,000 individuals applied for unemployment support at the peak day.
+By April 2020, up to a million people had been laid off due to effects of the recession.
+Over 280,000 individuals applied for unemployment support on the peak day.